harsha-desaraju/PyGen/README.md

-# PyGen
+## PyGen
-A library for optimization using genetic algorithm.
+An optimization library using genetic algorithm.

 This is work in progress.